skillrepos/ai-3in1/labs.md

 **Lab 2 - Creating a simple agent**

-**Purpose: In this lab, we’ll learn about the basics of agents and see how tools are called.
-We'll also see how Chain of Thought prompting works with LLMs and how we can have ReAct agents reason and act.**
+**Purpose: In this lab, we’ll learn about the basics of agents and take our first pass at creating one.
+We'll also see how Chain of Thought occurs with LLMs.**

 1. For this lab, we have the outline of an agent in a file called *agent.py* in that directory.
 You can take a look at the code either by clicking on [**agent.py**](./agent.py) or by entering the command below in the codespace's terminal.